eponae/books-app/README.md

 - Create Redux model for : bookshelves, forms and authors (user is not handled).
 - Reuse some of the existing CSS from Glose example page.
 - Use given API services.
+- Make a minimum error handling.
 - Technical :
   - Normalize Redux state and use immer if necessary for immutability.
-  - Use Redux dev tools and chrome developer console to debug.
+  - Use Redux dev tools, chrome developer console and [Insomnia](https://insomnia.rest/) to debug.
   - Use css modules and scss for stylesheets.
   - Use typescript for typing.
   - Use react-testing-library for testing.